 Art by Bryan Sevilla

 Based on a ridiculous idea I once had, I’ve completed writing of a roleplaying game system.
-Part satire, mostly stupid, with occasional deep thoughts, CWAK is the roleplaying game of the real real world.
+Part satire, mostly stupid, with occasional deep thoughts masquerading as jokes or possibly the other way around, CWAK is the roleplaying game of the real real world.
 Inside it has much the same surrealist/ deadpan/ sarcastic humour as I deployed when writing the Uniracer/ Unirally intruction booklet for Nintendo way back in 1995.
 Some people found that quite funny, as evidenced by Arstechnica calling it “…goofy and hilarious…” and by Nintendo Life as “…refreshingly irreverent and zany…”.
+That's one advantage to me never fully maturing.

-This has been going on for several years now.
+A long term project, I've been at this for several years now.
 DMA Design is the Scottish games company I worked for in the 80s and 90s, notable for creating Lemmings and Grand Theft Auto.
 I've been writing down my memories of that time, doing research, and going through all the paperwork I still have, adding events to a master timeline where I can.
 That stage is mostly complete and I’m now asking other former employees for their memories.
 Indeed, so interesting is DMA that I know of at least four documentaries in various stages about Grand Theft Auto, of which I've been involved in more than one.
 But I can't reveal any details yet.
 Sorry!

 Several years ago I wrote a short film script for independent amateur filmmakers Starship Intrepid.
 We have been making short films since 2003 under the banner of Star Trek Fan Films.
 Since the new official fan film guidelines are now in place, and we seem to conform to them, we are pressing ahead.
 Filmmaking with my friends is a hobby, but this has been the first time I've directed a script I'd written myself.
 Filming was completed last year and the project is now at the editing stage.